📚 More on this topic: VRAM Requirements · Used RTX 3090 Guide · Used GPU Buying Guide · AMD vs NVIDIA · RTX 5090 Benchmarks · Intel 32GB GPU

 Conclusion

-The local AI GPU market has a clear hierarchy:
+The local AI GPU market has a clear hierarchy in 2026: